Gift Icon

 Moreover, the team must know what loading procedure is used according to the docket.
 The loading operation must not be interrupted by other vehicles or by drifting personnel.
 Once the process begins, it can be dangerous to stop.

 • The trailer and ramp must be cleaned.
 Oil, dirt, and other debris must be removed from the ramp, especially metal ones.
-This will give heavy equipment the most traction as it’s driven onto the trailer.
+This will give sober tools the most traction as it’s driven onto the trailer.

-When we say clean the ramp, we’re also talking about keeping it clear of water, snow, or ice.
+When we say clean the ramp, we also talk about keeping it clear of water, snow, or ice.
 Friction devices can be used if there’s concern about whether the equipment can safely make it up the ramp.

-• The loading area must be cleared.
-The ramp must be set on an even and uninhabited space.
-Like most steps on this list, this too is intuitive.
+• The loading area must be cleared, and the ramp must be set in an even and uninhabited space.
+Like most steps on this list, this is intuitive.
 However, during peak hours or when the workday is particularly busy, some of these measures can easily be forgotten.

 The ground beneath the loading area must be compact and capable of bearing the loaded trailer’s full weight.
-There’s a chance of sinkage when the vehicles’ weights combines with bad weather conditions like thaw or rain.
+When the vehicles’ weights combine with bad weather conditions like thaw or rain, there's a chance of sinkage.

-• The ramp and machine has to be lined up.
-The equipment will be driven up the ramp while a spotter guides the driver from a clearly visible position.
-While it moves up the ramp, the heavy equipment will experience a shift in its center of gravity.
+• The ramp and machine have to be lined up.
+The kit will be driven up the ramp while a spotter guides the driver from a clearly visible position.
+While it moves up the ramp, the heavy gear will experience a shift in its center of gravity.

 There is a risk of tipping over, so proceed with caution.
 Once the equipment arrives on deck, it should ideally be positioned in such a way that most of its weight is on the trailer’s front.
 This way, fishtailing during the trip will not occur.

 • Finally, the equipment must be chained down.
-Before transporting the equipment on public highways, the laws in the state it’s passing through must be verified.
-While most states require four or five tie down points, some may pose other restrictions as well.
+Before hauling the tools on public highways, the laws in the state it’s passing through must be verified.
+While most states require four or five tie-down points, some may pose other restrictions as well.

-When tying or chaining down heavy equipment, the following 3 aspects must be considered:
+When tying or chaining down sober tools, the following three aspects must be considered:

 • The chains must be secure and tight.
-To avoid the equipment bouncing or shifting during transport, the chains must be tight and leave no wiggle room.
+They must be tight and leave no wiggle room to prevent the equipment from bouncing or shifting during transport.

-• The tie down points must be located properly.
-The tie down points will be appropriately labeled by most manufacturers on the machines themselves.
-However, special care must be taken if these points end up being near brake components, hydraulic hoses, or the equipment’s cylinders.
-Nonetheless, it’s important to respect the instructions in order to obtain tight and compliant links, and of course, to ensure the machine does not get damaged.
+• The tie-down points must be located properly.
+Most manufacturers label the tie-down points appropriately on the machines themselves.
+However, special care must be taken if these points are near brake components, hydraulic hoses, or tool cylinders.
+Nonetheless, it’s important to respect the instructions to obtain tight and compliant links and, of course, to ensure the machine does not get damaged.

 a large truck transporting a sizable tractor

 • The Binder grades and chain must be matched appropriately.
-There will be a number on the metal around 4 or 5 chain links apart.
-The number must be cross-referenced with the boomer handle’s number, so the 2 are aligned.
+A number on the metal will be around 4 or 5 chain links apart.
+The number must be cross-referenced with the boomer handle’s number, so the two are aligned.
 The components you tie down must have a total working load limit of more than half of the equipment’s weight.
-The load limit and the chain’s grade must not go over the listed limit.
+The load limit and the chain’s grade must not exceed the listed limit.

 • Every chain needs to be secured linearly, without angles, bends, horizontal twists, or downward force.